 Kuala Lumpur things to do

-Chinatown in Kuala Lumpur with its main street Jalan Petaling is the bustling heart of the city.
-Not to be missed on a list of Kuala Lumpur things to do.
+Chinatown in Kuala Lumpur with the main street Jalan Petaling is the bustling heart of the city.
 Under the red lanterns, you will find many stalls and shops.
-They offer your standard tacky tourist bags and T-shirts but also authentic Chinese food items such as mooncakes (typically sold in September).
-Moreover, Chinatown is more multicultural than you might think.
-For example, there is a beautiful Indian temple located here: the Sri Mahamariamman temple.
-This is the oldest Hindu temple in the city with a stunner gateway (called a “gopuram”).
+In addition to the standard offer of tacky bags and T-shirts, you will also find local snacks such as mooncakes and apom balik (try the one at Ah Loh’s stand).
+Moreover, Chinatown is more multicultural than you think.
+In addition to Chinese temples, there is also a beautiful Indian temple located here: the Sri Mahamariamman temple.
+This is the oldest Hindu temple in the city with a beauty of a gateway.
+This gopuram (a south Indian monumental tower) is full of small statues depicting ancient myths and legends.

 Kuala Lumpur things to do